Peer-to-Peer VPN

 | PFS | Curve25519, MODP-8192, ECP-384, MODP-2048 | Disabled |

-For VPN connections established via your own router or a firewall behind the Centro Business, activating NAT-T (NAT Traversal) is recommended.
+For VPN connections established via a separate router or firewall behind the Centro Business, activating NAT-T (NAT Traversal) is recommended.

-- Increased throughput: Activating this feature increases the transfer speed of the VPN tunnel.
+- Increased throughput: The transmission speed of the VPN tunnel increases.

-- Hardware acceleration: NAT-T encapsulates IPsec packets into UDP packets.
-This allows the Centro Business to accelerate the packets via hardware (acceleration).
+- Hardware acceleration: NAT-T encapsulates IPsec packets in UDP packets.
+This allows the Centro Business to accelerate packets via hardware.

-Prerequisite: For the connection to be established successfully and for the performance benefits to take effect, NAT-T must also be activated on the remote site.
+Prerequisite: NAT-T must also be activated on the remote site for the connection to be established successfully and for the performance benefits to take effect.

 Limitations